Apoc101/CelliClickerDesktop/README.md

 # CelliClickerDesktop
-Celli Clicker, an originally mobile clicker game, now ported on desktop.
+Celli Clicker, an originally mobile clicker game, now ported to desktop.

 Still not finished: